rogual/flexui/README.txt

 Theming

-  Theming is by way of CSS -- see ui-example.html
+  Theming is by way of CSS -- see ui-example.html which implements two themes.

 Caveats